kbernou/dotfiles/README.md

-# linux-resources
+# dotfiles
-Scripts and aliases I've found useful
+Scripts, aliases, and settings I've found useful and like.